-• Enable Auto Shutdown: Check to enable auto shutdown.
-If enabling the setting, the system will shutdown automatically when the internal power levels or temperature are not within normal levels.
+• Enable Auto Shutdown: Check to enable the auto shutdown feature.
+If it is enabled, the system will shut down automatically when the voltage and temperature exceed a critical level.

 For better protection and to avoid a single short period of abnormal voltage or temperature, enabling the setting could trigger an automatic shutdown.
 This is done using several sensors placed on key systems that the system checks every 30 seconds for present voltages or temperatures.
 The following items are trigger conditions.